 Big Waters Country Park

 Big Waters Country Park is made up of a network of paths, mature woodland and a large pond.
 It is abundant with a range of birds and wildlife, making it popular with nature enthusiasts for bird watching and insect spotting.

-Brandling Park was officially opened in 1880.
 This small Victorian park in the Jesmond area, officially opened in 1880, offers peace and tranquillity in the heart of Newcastle.

 Ouseburn’s City Stadium was originally part of the infamous Cllr T. Dan Smith’s plans to host the Empire Games in 1966.

 Denton Dene South

 Nature enthusiasts and walkers enjoy exploring the network of paths through the ancient woodland of Denton Dene South.